The Sunny South (painting)

-The Sunny South is a 1887 painting by the Australian artist Tom Roberts.
+The Sunny South is an 1887 painting by the Australian artist Tom Roberts.
 The painting depicts a group of boys swimming naked at Ricketts Point at Beaumaris, Victoria, a suburb of Melbourne.

 The painting was acquired by the National Gallery of Victoria in 1940 with funds from the Felton Bequest.

 The title appears to be a triple entendre.
 The title refers to the popular show titled The Sunny South, which was a popular play first produced in Melbourne by George Darrell and starring Essie Jenyns in 1883, four years before the painting was finished, then taken to London.
 Ricketts Point, Beaumaris, is a seaside suburb to the south of Melbourne particularly popular during summertime.
 The third reference could be to the exposed backside of the central figure in the painting.